 Instructions

-- Add the yeast to the water and let it sit for 10-15 minutes.
-While the yeast is activating, whisk together flour and salt in a large mixing bowl.
+- Sprinkle the yeast over the water and let it sit for 10-15 minutes.
+In a large bowl, whisk together flour and salt and let sit for 10 minutes.

 - Add water and yeast to the bowl then use a rubber spatula to mix it together just until combined.
 The dough will look a little sticky and stringy and there should still be a little flour around the edges of the bowl.